dcoles/ivle/doc/man/sample.rst

 Projects
 --------

-The subject ivle-102 has two project sets and three projects.
+The subject ivle-102 (2009 semester 2) has two project sets and three projects.
 This demonstrates the relationship between project sets and projects.

 The first project set is a solo project set (every student works by themselves on all projects).
 It has one project in it.